Tuesday, June 30th:

 I spent the rest of the time taking photos of the bells and the view from this level.
 I asked the guy in the blue uniform to take a photo of me by one of the bells and then I snuck a photo of him.
 He was very nice.
 We ended up chatting for a short while before our time was up.
 I lingered a little bit longer at each window on the way down, taking a few more photos.
 I would have stayed up there for hours if I could have.
 The climb definitely ranks up there as one of my to 10 experiences in Italy.
 I will definitely post photos when I return home.

 Before heading back to the train station, I still had the Cathedral to visit.
 The inside of this church is definitely worth a visit.
 I took a few photos but am not sure how well they came out as it was pretty dark inside.

-As I walked towards porta (door) that is one of the the entrances to the Piazza dei Miracoli, I took a little video of the area and a few more photos.
+As I walked towards the porta (door) that is one of the the entrances to the Piazza dei Miracoli, I took a little video of the area and a few more photos.
 I could have stayed there for a few more hours but wanted to get back to Lucca before dinner time.
-If you read my train post, you know the rest...
+If you read my train post, you know but my fall...

 After returning to my B&B, cleaning up my cut on my knee, and icing my knee and my foot, I went back to Trattoria da "Leo" for dinner.
 I was surprised that the owners remembered my name.
 I was greeted with a friendly Ciao!
 I ordered fettuccine alle melenzane (spaghetti with eggplant and a tomato based sauce).
 It was sooooo good!

 Perfect way to end a wonderful day in Pisa.